Skip to contents

 coil100 UMAP (spca) coil100 t-SNE

-swiss roll
+swiss roll (isoswiss)

 The Swiss Roll data used in Isomap.
-A famous dataset, but perhaps not that representative of typical real world datasets. t-SNE is know to not handle this well, but UMAP makes an impressive go at unfolding it.
+A famous dataset, but perhaps not that representative of typical real world datasets. t-SNE is known to not handle this well, but UMAP makes an impressive go at unfolding it.

 swiss UMAP swiss t-SNE